A Long Time Ago In A Galaxy Far, Far Away…

-"We've got to get you out of here, Senator," shouted Windu over the chaos of the panicked docks.
+"We're leaving, Senator," shouted Windu over the chaos of the panicked docks.
 "Stay close, and stay down!"
 He pulled her toward the reassuring bulk of the Senate Building as a patrol of Senatorial Guards came rushing out from a nearby turbolift shaft.
 Padme stumbled along between Master Windu and a pale, sweating Senator Organa, coughing on the thick black smoke pouring from the wreck.
 The Senate Guards fell into step to her either side without a word, heavy blasters unlimbered and ready.
 Two of them jogged past, heading toward Padme's spaceship at the epicenter of the blast.

 Padme blinked.
 Her thoughts were slow and foggy, her hearing still tenuous at best.
 Master Windu's voice faded in and out as he pulled her inside.
 Padme felt tears sting her eyes when she remembered her first real meeting with the man, just after Qui-Gon's death.
 Qui-Gon...but no, she had set aside the tangled mass of emotions surrounding the older man's death.
 Her dreams about him had finally ended.